-Each fall, OCS holds medical school interview workshops for students who are currently in the application process.
-These workshops create an opportunity for advisers and students to discuss the medical school interview comprehensively.
+Each August, OCS holds a medical school interview webinar for students who are currently in the application process.
+This webinar is an opportunity for advisers and students to discuss the medical school interview comprehensively.
 See the event calendar.
 Please reach out to your assigned House resident or non-resident tutor to arrange mock interview.

 Preparing for the Interview

 As you prepare for the interview, it may help to think about why medical schools interview applicants.
 They hope to evaluate your personality, professionalism, and maturity; to hear your motivation to pursue medicine in your own spoken words; to hear how you have tested and confirmed your desire to become a clinician; to learn if you have realistic expectations of life as a physician; and to decide if you are going to be a great colleague and peer.

 Schedule your interviews as soon as you receive an invitation.
 With regard to logistics, remember to use an incognito window as you search for flights; know that staying with student hosts is an option; and know that the Harvard Financial Aid Office may be able to help with some costs if you are on significant financial aid and are still an enrolled undergraduate student at the College.
 If you are going abroad or are otherwise going to be unavailable during portions of the interview season, make sure you let your schools know.
 2022 Applicants: Since medical schools are continuing to hold remote interviews, your House/Dudley Community mock interviews as well as the OCS Medical School Interview workshop will continue to cover advice and information about virtual interviewing.

 There are two main options for interview attire: suits with pants or skirts and a solid color dress shirt or blouse or a dress with a blazer.
 Dress conservatively so that nothing is too low cut or too short.
 Remove facial/tongue piercings if possible, and cover large tattoos.